violaberg/bling-it/README.md

 ## **Overview**

 Bling It is a fictional user-friendly gemstone shop, designed and developed using Django, Python, HTML, CSS and Javascript, born from my personal love for diamonds and rubies.<br>
 It offers a chance to explore a curated collection of exquisite gemstones and discover diamonds, rubies, sapphires, emeralds, and more, meticulously categorized for easy browsing.
 Each gemstone page has an image, detailed specifications and pricing, as well as option to add gemstone to wishlist.
-Search can be customized by type, cut, color, and clarity to find the perfect piece.
+Search can be customized to find the perfect piece.
+Users can read and, if logged in, leave reviews about their experience with Bling It shop.
 Added is a secure checkout process to ensure a safe and smooth transaction.
 <img scr><br>

 Deployed project can be found here: [Bling It](https://bling-it-242ac659e1b6.herokuapp.com/)